 (1) 48 Level I credit points obtained in the candidate's first year of study.
-Of these, 12 (or in the case of Industrial Relations 6) shall be obtained, at Credit grade or better, in each of two of the following: Economic History, Economics, Geography, History, History and Philosophy of Science, Industrial Relations, Mathematics, Philosophy, Political Science, Psychology, Sociology, Statistics;
+Of these, 12 must be obtained at Credit grade or better in the subjects 60.1000 Introduction to Social Science: Practices and Problems and 60.1001 Introduction to Computer Applications for the Social Sciences.
+A further 12 (or in the case of Computer Science 6) shall be obtained, at Credit grade or better, in one of the following: Computer Science, Economic History, Economics, Geography, History, History and Philosophy of Science, Industrial Relations, Mathematics, Philosophy, Politicial Science offered by the Faculty and approved by the subject authority;